A Complete Guide to Corner Tile

 But guess what?
 We also make Corner pieces for our Brick as well.
 Please let us know if you need us to glaze any of the top edges if they will be exposed!

 Some may actually love the look of unfinished edges and featuring them in a design is an interesting way of accentuating the one-of-a-kind look of handmade tile.
 This shower niche celebrates the imperfections of unfinished edges.

 If you do choose this style, you or your installer must take extra care to ensure the tile is sealed properly.
 Also, note that grout can stain the unglazed portions of the tile.

 You can choose to miter the edges of your tile too.
 Mitering is where a joint is created by two pieces of tile at a 90° angle to create a corner.

 Quarter Rounds are a clean, finished way of going around a corner.
-This method is seen often in kitchens, showers and shower niches as well.
-We price these 6" pieces by the linear foot, so you can determine how much you need by measuring the length or height of the area you need them for.
+This method is seen often in kitchens, showers, and shower niches as well.
+We price these 6" pieces by linear foot, so you can determine how much you need by measuring the length or height of the area you need them for.

-Quarter Rounds can also come in handy if you need to trim out a window where a corner is involved:
+Quarter Rounds can also come in handy if you need to trim out a window where a corner is involved.

 Parallel Bullnose is where we bullnose both sides of the tile.
 You will see this often in a bathroom application, on either a narrow wall or along the lip of a shower pan surround.

 An easy and affordable way to finish a corner is by using Schluter profiles.
 These profiles are strips of metal or PVC trim.
 The profiles provide a clean appearance by covering unglazed or unfinished tile edges, like corners!

 This shower features brass Schluter trim on the corners of both the shower niche and the shower curb.